readthedocs-fr/notions/poo/design_patterns/en/OBSERVER_PATTERN.md

 These interfaces seem very empty

-With this pattern, a class called **Observer** must be notifiable at any time of the day and night and an **observable** class must notify each one of the elements which are observing it.
+With this pattern, a class so-called **Observer** must be notifiable at any time of the day and night and an **observable** class must notify each one of the elements which are observing it.

 Let's add these 2 methods :